robin-sharp/fx-trade/rate-server/rate-server.md

 to clients who have subscribed to them, by appending a client session id.

-Client's can unsubscribe from the server, but if their connection closes unexpectedly then a WebSocket handshake manager is scheduled to run every n (10) seconds to check for any clients who have not sent a heartbeat for the past n (25) seconds, and that client's session is then unsubscribed.
+Client's can unsubscribe from the server, but if their connection closes unexpectedly then a WebSocket heartbeat manager is scheduled to run every n (10) seconds to check for any clients who have not sent a heartbeat for the past n (25) seconds, and that client's session is then unsubscribed.

-WebSocket security is partly implemented, up the the point of calling into a KeyCloak server, which has already been done in the TradeServer module.
+WebSocket security is partly implemented, up to the point of calling into a KeyCloak server, which has already been done in the TradeServer module.

 ## Run